By MIKE NORTON

 Anyone who thinks antique shopping is strictly a “girly” thing should stop in at Grey Wolf Creek in our warehouse district.
 Tucked into the rear of a sprawling building together with a half-dozen other shops, it’s ostensibly devoted to antique lamps and lighting fixtures.
 But it’s really a cornucopia of vintage early 20th-century technology, with all manner of gadgets and gizmos on display for sale.

-Bay West Antiques, another of Traverse City’s many antique cooperatives.
-Pete and Holly Dalley preside over 14 different vendors with a wide selection of antique furnishings, clothing, artwork and jewelry.
+In another former warehouse, just a few steps down the street is Bay West Antiques, another of Traverse City’s many antique cooperatives.
+Pete and Holly Dalley preside over 14 different vendors with a wide selection of antique furnishings, clothing, artwork, and jewelry.
 (Got any old jewelry you don’t want anymore?
 They also buy old gold, silver and platinum.)

 The new kid on the block -- and it’s a BIG kid -- is the Cherryland Antique Mall & Consignment Center, with 55,000 square feet of booths (88 of them), 72 display cases and a 2,000-square-foot consignment area.
 It was opened in 2010 by local businessmen Adair Correll and Doug Burkhead in an abandoned shopping plaza on South Garfield Avenue, next to Cherry Capital Cadillac.